Form an LLC in Florida 2026 | $374 Total | USLLCGlobal

 The Sunshine State is particularly popular with e-commerce businesses, Amazon FBA sellers, real estate investors, and service-based companies.
 Florida's Division of Corporations processes filings quickly (typically 1–2 days for online submissions), and the state has a well-established LLC statute that provides clear legal frameworks.

 However, Florida is not necessarily the best choice for non-residents.
 The $125 filing fee is higher than Wyoming ($100), New Mexico ($50), or Montana ($35).
 The annual report fee of $138.75 is more than double Wyoming's $60.
 And while Florida has no personal income tax, it does have a 5.5% corporate income tax that can apply in certain structures.
+Florida also publishes member or manager names on the public Sunbiz record — so it offers weaker privacy than Wyoming.

-Florida LLC Costs and Fees
+Florida LLC costs and fees

 All fees below are sourced from the Florida Division of Corporations (Sunbiz) fee schedule.

-FeeAmountWhen Due
+FeeAmountWhen due

 Articles of Organization$125One-time (at formation)